 Leave it to the rebels of the world to make an impact on history.
-When one thought of the “bad boy” of the herbalist world, one would automatically think of Nicholas Culpeper.
-This herbalist who lived in 17th century England would lead a tragically short life.
-Yet his brief life was nothing short of being fraught with meaning.
-Though his career was cut short, he would be later known as “The People’s Herbalist.”
-To this day, many owe Culpeper and his radical beliefs a debt of gratitude.
-At the time, he would use what would then be viewed as unconventional methods, and was, at a time, accused of witchcraft.
-But who was Culpeper?
-What was it in him that made him a man of the masses?
+When one thought of the “bad boy” of the herbalist world, one automatically thinks of Nicholas Culpeper, an English apothecary and physician who lived in 17th century England.
+He led a tragically short life; yet his brief life was fraught with meaning.
+He would be later known as “The People’s Herbalist.”

 A Peek into Childhood

 The rebel herbalist’s life was nothing short of personal tragedy.
-Born on October 18, 1616, he was to be the only son of the young Reverend Nicholas Culpeper, and his wife Mary.
+Nicholas Culpeper was born on October 18, 1616, the only son of the young Reverend Nicholas Culpeper, and his wife Mary.
 The family that he was born into was of aristocratic origins and owned land.
 At the time, this was a privilege denied to many.
 His father passed away suddenly just two weeks before he was even born.
 This was most unfortunate as the young clergyman had only been appointed Lord of Ockley Manor just a few months before.

-After burying her husband, Mary would name her son Nicholas after the father her son never got to meet.
-She would later leave Ockley Manor, and take the young Nicholas to live with her in her family home in Isfield, Sussex.
+After burying her husband, Mary named her son Nicholas after the father her son never got to meet.
+She left Ockley Manor, and took the young Nicholas to live with her in her family home in Isfield, Sussex.

 The fledgling Nicholas was born in a time where medical knowledge was only limited to a privileged few, the licensed physicians.
 Like most children, Nicholas grew up with a fascination of the wonders of the world.
-He would be influenced by his grandfather, Reverend William Attersole.
+He was influenced by his grandfather, Reverend William Attersole.

-Nicholas would learn to read and write Latin and Greek from his grandfather.
-At an early age, Culpeper had a fascination with the stars, and had read books on astrology in his grandfather’s library at the age of 10.
-He would later discover William Turner’s Herbal.
-This would spark Culpeper’s interest in medicine, as well as medicinal plants and herbs.
-He would pore over the books in his grandfather’s library for hours on end, until the old Reverend would later restrict his grandson’s reading material to the Bible.
+Nicholas learnt to read and write Latin and Greek from his grandfather.
+At an early age, Nicholas had a fascination with the stars, and read books on astrology in his grandfather’s library from the age of 10.
+He later discovered William Turner’s “Herbal”.
+This sparked Nicholas’s interest in medicine, as well as medicinal plants and herbs.
+He pored over the books in his grandfather’s library for hours on end, until the old Reverend later restricted his grandson’s reading material to the Bible.

 The Reluctant Theologian

 When Culpeper reached the aged of 16 in 1632, his grandfather sent him to Cambridge University.
 He was to study Theology, in order to fulfil his grandfather’s dreams of him being a Church Minister, much to his dismay.
-The young rebel would show no interest in Theology, and would read the medical works of Hippocrates and Galen.
-He would take out his frustration on his grandfather by drinking and smoking with his peers.
+The young rebel showed no interest in Theology, and instead read the medical works of Hippocrates and Galen.
+He took out his frustration on his grandfather by drinking and smoking with his peers.

 Culpeper fell madly in love with heiress Judith Rivers.
-Knowing their relationship would prove too much of a scandal, with her being born into a rich and powerful family, the two had hoped to elope.
-They had devised a plan where they would sail to the Netherlands and settle there until all would prove to be well.
+Knowing their relationship would prove too much of a scandal, with her being born into a rich and powerful family, the two hoped to elope.
+They devised a plan where they would sail to the Netherlands and settle there.

 However, this was not meant to be.
-During their rendezvous at Lewes, his sweetheart’s coach had been struck by lightning in a mad twist of fate.
-She did not survive, and the young man was devastated.
-He would later abandon his studies and become a recluse.
+During their rendezvous at Lewes, his sweetheart’s coach was struck by lightning in a mad twist of fate.
+She did not survive, and Culpeper was devastated.
+He later abandoned his studies and became a recluse.

-His personal tragedies would not end there.
+His personal tragedies continued.
 A year later, his mother passed away due to breast cancer, though the gossips would say that she died of shock upon discovering her only son’s affair with the young heiress.
-This would only cause Culpeper to refuse to continue his studies at Cambridge.
+This caused Culpeper to refuse to continue his studies at Cambridge.

 Naturally, his grandfather was disappointed in his grandson and disowned him from the family fortune.
-The reverend would use his contacts to set his grandson up with apprenticeship with the Master Apothecary, Daniel White.
-From then, he would sever all ties with the renegade Culpeper.
+Instead, the Reverend used his contacts to set his grandson established with apprenticeship with the Master Apothecary, Daniel White.
+From then on, he severed all ties with the renegade Culpeper.

-For seven years, Culpeper would serve as apprentice to White.
+For five years, Culpeper served as an apprentice.
 Much of this time was dedicated to cataloguing various medicinal herbs.
-However, he never lost his fascination with astrology and would later admire the works of astrologer William Lilly.
-A chance meeting with Lilly would develop his fascination with the astrologer’s work, and would later provide inspiration for the struggling apprentice.
+However, he never lost his fascination with astrology and later admired the works of astrologer William Lilly.
+A chance meeting with Lilly develop his fascination with the astrologer’s work, and later provided inspiration for the struggling apprentice.

-Culpeper would later marry 15-year old Alice Field, who had just very recently come into a considerable inheritance from her wealthy merchant father.
-Because of this, Culpeper was able to abandon his duties as an indentured apprentice and purchase a home for himself and his wife.
-He would later set up shop in the poorer areas of London.
+Culpeper married 15-year old Alice Field in 1639, who had just very recently come into a considerable inheritance from her wealthy merchant father.
+Because of this, Culpeper was able to abandon his duties as an indentured apprentice and purchased a home for himself and his wife.
+He later set up shop in the poorer areas of London.

 A Man of the Masses

 Soon, Culpeper had a reputation for being a healer for the poor.
-He would sympathize with them in their plight, because he too had experienced their struggles.
+He sympathized with them in their plight, because he too had experienced their struggles.
 He was very active, seeing around 40 patients a day.
-He would charge very little or nothing at all for his services.
+He charged very little or nothing at all for his services.

 Servitude during the War

-In 1642, Civil war was upon them.
-Culpeper responded to call-to-arms, and wanted to fight in the front lines for the Puritans.
+In 1642, English Civil war was upon them.
+Culpeper responded to the call-to-arms, and wanted to fight in the front lines for the Puritans.
 However, he was appointed field surgeon because of his medical knowledge.
-He would take only medicinal herbs with him.
+He took only medicinal herbs with him.
 Soon, he was commissioned to captain his own infantry.

 One day, during battle he was struck down by a musket shot.
 Though the Puritans were victorious that day, Culpeper’s days in the battlefield were over.